Exclusive Reveal: Code Sandbox Tech Behind Manus and Claude Agent Skills

 xlrd

-openpyxlI set basic Jupyter parameters, but I will add more later to build a complete Jupyter code sandbox.
+openpyxlI included some basic Jupyter launch parameters.
+As we go, we’ll add more to build the complete Jupyter code sandbox.

-docker build -t jupyter-server .Don’t start the Jupyter container yet, I’ll explain why later.
+docker build -t jupyter-server .Don’t start the Jupyter container yet—we’ll explain why later.

-Most agent frameworks moved the Jupyter runtime client into paid products.
-Autogen is the one I recommend that still supports the Jupyter runtime.
+Most agent frameworks have moved Jupyter runtime support into paid offerings.
+Right now, Autogen is the only solid open option that supports Jupyter runtimes.

-pip install -U "autogen-agentchat"To use a containerized code executor environment, also install Autogen’s Docker client lib:
+pip install -U "autogen-agentchat"To use containerized code executors, also install Autogen’s Docker client library:

-pip install "autogen-ext[docker-jupyter-executor]"After building the image and installing Autogen, you’re ready to code.
+pip install "autogen-ext[docker-jupyter-executor]"With the image built and Autogen installed, you’re ready to code.

-Let’s start with the official API example to see Autogen code executor usage.
+Let’s begin with the official API example to see how Autogen’s code executor works.

-Autogen modules for Jupyter Docker are: DockerJupyterCodeExecutor, DockerJupyterServer, CodeExecutorAgent.
+Autogen has three key modules for Jupyter + Docker: DockerJupyterCodeExecutor, DockerJupyterServer, and CodeExecutorAgent.

-DockerJupyterServer calls Docker API to launch a container from a Docker image, mount file dirs, and save Jupyter connection info.
+DockerJupyterServer uses the Docker API to start a container from a given image, mount directories, and store Jupyter connection info.

-DockerJupyterCodeExecutor holds all Jupyter Kernel API operations.
-Once it has connection info from the Jupyter Server, you can submit code through it.
+DockerJupyterCodeExecutor handles all operations with the Jupyter Kernel API.
+Once it gets connection info from the server, you can submit and run code.

-CodeExecutorAgent is a special Autogen agent to get Python code from context and run it.
-Give it a model_client and it can write code and reflect on the results itself.
+CodeExecutorAgent is a special Autogen agent that pulls Python code from context and executes it.
+If you give it a model_client, it can even write its own code and reflect on results.

-After you learn each module’s role, build a code executor agent to test if Docker Jupyter stateful sandbox works.
+Now let’s build a code executor agent to test if this stateful Jupyter sandbox works.

 server = DockerJupyterServer(